marcojakob/code.makery.ch/collections/java/javafx-8-tutorial-part1.md

 *Note: To add a row to the GridPane select an existing row number (will turn yellow), right-click the row number and choose "Add Row".*
 ![Add labels](/assets/library/javafx-8-tutorial/part1/add-labels.png)

-10. Add the three buttons at the bottom.
-Tip: Select all of them, right-click and call *Wrap In | HBox*.
-This groups them together.
-You might need to specify a *spacing* inside the HBox.
-Then, also set anchors (right and bottom) so they stay in the right place.
+10. Add a *ButtonBar* at the bottom.
+Add three buttons to the bar.
+Now, set anchors (right and bottom) to the *ButtonBar* so it stays in the right place.
 ![Button Group](/assets/library/javafx-8-tutorial/part1/button-group.png)

 11. Now you should see something like the following.
 Use the *Preview* menu to test its resizing behaviour.